maqboolkhan/Nodejs-Chat-using-Sockets/README.md

 working demo [here][1]

-> Its just a free time project for which
+> Its just a free time project which
 > i did for learning purpose :)

 Thanks and Happy Coding!